AntoineTurmel/ESC/README.md

 # Epic Software Collection

 A list of software packages that make life a bit easier.
+For when I just want to press ESC.

 `CTRL+F` to start :)